-After returning to Germany, I missed Canada and it wasn't long before my longing for this country led me to my long-term job as a tour guide.
-In this job I spent many months in world cities such as New York City, Boston, San Francisco, Los Angeles, Toronto, Montreal, Vancouver or in Sydney, Mexico City, Cape Town and Johannesburg.
-Cities that fascinated me and that I still like very much to this day.
-I keep coming back, even for a long time.
-At the same time, through my job, I got to know such remote regions as Alaska, the Yukon and the Northwest Territories in Canada, the outback in Australia or the deserts in southern Africa.
+After my return to Germany, I missed Canada and it wasn't long before my longing for this country led me to my long-time job as a tour guide.
+In this profession I spent many months in cosmopolitan cities like New York City, Boston, San Francisco, Los Angeles, Toronto, Montreal, Vancouver or in Sydney, Mexico City, Cape Town and Johannesburg.
+Cities that fascinated me and that I still like today.
+It always pulls me back, even for longer periods of time.
+At the same time, through my job, I got to know regions as remote as Alaska, the Yukon and the Northwest Territories in Canada, the outback in Australia and the deserts in southern Africa.

 There I was confronted with a way of life in and with nature that I had not known before.
 So I experienced first hand what it means to live in this region - and became addicted: to the infinite space, the silence, the loneliness and the fact that I don't need much as a person to be satisfied and happy.
 I got to know people who live apart from any civilization and learned how they shape their own lives.
 I recognized the adversities they had to cope with and how they could cope with them.
 And when I was in Munich I noticed that the noise of the city, its hectic pace and its crowds were becoming less and less appealing to me.
 I longed for the vastness, the frugal life in the wilderness, the loneliness and the silence, something that the city could not offer me.

 City and Country - The perfect solution for us